nadiamariduena/python-intro-2024-privat/z__ENV-flask.md

 Flask and React can absolutely be used together within the same project, and it's quite common in modern web development.
 Here’s how they typically work together:

 #### Separation of Concerns:

+Backend (Flask): Flask serves as the backend server that provides APIs for your frontend application.
+It handles business logic, database operations, authentication, and other server-side tasks.